UbiquityRobotics/ubiquity_launches/launches.md

 * machine_name (Optional, default: 'viewer'):
   The machine name (i.e. "robot" or "viewer")

-* joint_states_topic (Optional, default: 'joint_states'):
+* joint_states_stopic (Optional, default: 'joint_states'):
-  Topic on which joint states are published.
+  The joint states are obtained by subscribing to this topic.

 * node_name (Optional, default: 'n_$(arg rsp)'):
   The name of the ROS node.